 What a Luxury Wedding Planner Does

-A wedding planner is your creative partner and logistical strategist from the very beginning.
+They are your creative partner and logistical strategist from the very beginning.

 Think of us as the architects of your event, shaping every detail with intention and overseeing every moving part.

-• Manage contracts, budgets, schedules, and guest logistics.
+- Manage contracts, budgets, schedules, and guest logistics.

-• Guide you through traditions, etiquette, and cultural rituals.
+- Guide you through traditions, etiquette, and cultural rituals.

-In short: a planner is with you from day one until the last glass of champagne is poured.
+In short: a wedding planner is with you from day one until the last glass of champagne is poured.

 What a Wedding Coordinator Does

-• Oversee the rehearsal.
+- Oversees the rehearsal.

-• Troubleshoot on the day itself, acting as the point of contact for everyone involved.
+- Troubleshoot on the day itself, acting as the point of contact for everyone involved.

 A coordinator doesn’t create the design concept, manage budgets, or source your suppliers.
 They specialize in carrying out pre-planned tasks.